James Elliott

 When I joined Oxford Learning in 2013, I discovered my passion for teaching and immediately fell in love with the Oxford Learning program.
 Since then, I've become the owner of three locations across British Columbia and Saskatchewan and continue to work with students of all ages to improve their academic skills.

 It is our job as educators to help students discover that learning can be enjoyable!
-Without the element of fun, a student will cease to connect with the materials and become disengaged.
-If a student enjoys developing new skills, they will be motivated to take responsibility for their own learning experiences in all areas of life.
-Working in tandem with the Oxford Learning Interactive Coaching philosophy, my goal is to run centres that leave students feeling excited for their next lesson with us.
+Without fun, students will cease connecting with the materials and become disengaged.
+If students enjoy developing new skills, they will be motivated to take responsibility for their learning experiences in all areas of life.
+Working in tandem with the Oxford Learning Interactive Coaching philosophy, I aim to run centres that leave students excited for their next lesson with us.

 ×